-The county supports and encourages the maintenance of forest lands in timber and current use property tax classifications consistent with RCW 84.33 and 84.34.
+Support and encourage the maintenance of forest lands in timber and current use property tax classifications consistent with RCW 84.33 and 84.34.

-Within Thurston County, forest practices should be given protection from nuisance claims in accordance with state law.
+Within Thurston County, forest practices consistent with good practices and established prior to surrounding nonforestry activities shall be given protection from nuisance claims in accordance with state law, RCW 7.48.305.

-The county should provide outreach and information to forestland owners about county regulatory and permitting processes.
+Provide outreach and information to forestland owners about county regulatory and permitting processes.

-The County should seek funding opportunities to be used to purchase development rights from willing forest landowners to preserve the resource for future generations.
+Seek funding opportunities to be used to purchase development rights from willing forest landowners to preserve the resource for future generations.

-The County should work with conservation groups, commercial family forest land owners, and others to encourage voluntary participation in a Purchase of Development Rights (PDR) Program for the conservation of managed working forest lands.
-OBJECTIVE B: Provisions should be made for forest lands to accommodate public recreation and conservation of fish and wildlife habitats, scenic vistas, and nearby property values.
+Work with conservation groups, commercial family forest land owners, and others to encourage voluntary participation in a Purchase of Development Rights (PDR) Program for the conservation of managed working forest lands.
+OBJECTIVE B: Encourage forest lands to accommodate public recreation and conservation of fish and wildlife habitats, scenic vistas, and nearby property values.

 POLICIES: